abhij1306/Senstosales/README.md

 # SenstoSales - Purchase Order Management System

-**Version**: 2.0.0 (Stable Release)
+**Version**: 3.0.0 (Stable Release)
 **Status**: Production Ready - All Core Features Complete ✅
+**Last Updated**: 2025-12-20

 ## Overview

 SenstoSales is a comprehensive Purchase Order management system designed for Senstographic (supplier) to manage purchase orders received from buyers (BHEL, NTPC, etc.).
-The system handles the complete lifecycle from PO ingestion to delivery challan and GST invoice generation.
+The system handles the complete lifecycle from PO ingestion to delivery challan and GST invoice generation, with advanced AI-powered features and hands-free voice interaction.

 ## Features

-### ✅ Implemented (Version 2.0)
+### ✅ Implemented (Version 3.0)

+#### Core PO Management
-- **Bulk PO Upload**: Upload multiple HTML PO files at once
+- **Bulk PO Upload**: Upload multiple HTML PO files at once with batch processing
 - **PO List**: View all POs with status badges, values, and amendments
 - **PO Detail & Edit**: Complete view and edit of all 45 PO fields
   - 28 header fields organized in 4 tabs